vynious/optimise-throughput/readme.md

 1. **Main Queue:** Processes requests under normal operation.
 2. **Dead Letter Queue (DLQ):** Stores failed or timed-out requests for **retry** or further processing.
 This helps ensure that no valid request is wasted, even if it initially fails or exceeds its TTL.

 > [!NOTE]
 > See implementation at `async/queue_manager.py`

 This strategy improves **resilience** by providing better queue state management.
 Requests are **re-prioritized** from the DLQ, minimizing dropped requests and ensuring all requests receive multiple attempts before being discarded.
-In the event that the request hits the max retry limit, we will store the `req_id` for manual processing and to prevent sending redundant request, as we can assume that these requests are invalid.
+In the event that the request hits the max retry limit we specified, we will store the `req_id` in `self.graveyard` for manual processing, debugging purposes and to prevent sending redundant request, as we can assume that these requests are invalid.

 #### How Do Retry Requests Get Prioritized Over New Requests?
 - **Cooldown Window for New Requests:**